ronakupadhyaya/Horizons-week-07/day2/hohoho/README.md

 someone else to the app--because Ho!
 Ho!
 Ho! isn't much fun without other people, right?

 The user will enter an email address or a phone number

 Let's start by adding the necessary backend routes.

 ## Part .
 Receive Invite

-## Bonus: address book integration

-## Bonus: push notifications

-## Addendum: Running on a real mobile device